bernardosulzbach/contagium/images/IMAGES.md

 ## Notes

-I used http://www.icoconverter.com/ to make the icon.
+I used http://www.icoconverter.com/ to make the ICO file.

+Inkscape was used for the SVG file.